OxWearables/biobankAccelerometerAnalysis/README.md

 A tool to extract meaningful health information from large accelerometer datasets e.g. how much time individuals spend in sleep, sedentary behaviour, and physical activity.

-This software will allow non-specialists worldwide to benefit from the information currently locked within the accelerometer data of large health studies e.g. UK Biobank will have 100,000 people wear wrist-worn accelerometers for 1 week each, and then monitor their health for the rest of their lives.
+This software will allow non-specialists worldwide to benefit from the information currently locked within the accelerometer data of large health studies e.g. UK Biobank are asking 100,000 people to wear wrist-worn accelerometers for 1 week each, and will then monitor their health for the rest of their lives.

-<h2>Installation</h2>
-Details of installation (e.g. via pip).

 <h2>Usage</h2>